Why are cell phone photos so small21 November 2019

 A question that appears a lot in google searches is “Why are cell phone photos so small?”.
 There are About 1,710,000,000 answers to this question!

 I recently got a wedding photo retouching enquiry from Jeanine in the USA, the message read: “Will the quality be the same?
 I tried to retouch a photo using an app and the quality was compromised.
 I could not have it printed any larger than 4×6.
 I have several wedding photos that I need editing.
 Mostly my body reshaping and retouched.
 Double chin, tummy, waist and arms.
 How would I get a cost estimate?” – Sent from my iPad.

 She included photos in the email, I was not at all surprised that the quality was was so bad.
 The photos she wanted retouching were only 85 Kilobytes in size.
-The mistake many people make, is they download their wedding photos onto their cell phone or tablet and that is the only copy they have.
-Smartphone apps vary, most will automatically resize photos, this is to help with limited-data plans or internet provider limits on the size of an attachment.
+The mistake many people make, is that they download their wedding photos onto their cell phone or tablet.
+Quite often that is the only copy of the photos they have.
+Smartphone apps vary, most will automatically resize photos.
+This is to help with limited-data plans or internet provider limits on the size of an attachment.
 Mobile email apps can also reduce the size of a photo attached to an email.

 The first thing I did was to ask her if she still had her original photos from her wedding photographer.
 Fortunately she did and I instructed her to send them to me using a non destructive method.
 There are numerous ways to send photos or large files, I usually recommend Dropbox or Wetransfer.
 I went ahead and did a batch photo retouch for her, the extra time I took to resolve the image size when sending photos from a mobile phone really paid off.

 Thank you for making my wedding photos beautiful! – Jeanine